mozman/ezdxf/docs/notes/arch-cleanup.md

 ### First Stage

-Load content from file/stream and store them in a DXF structure database.
+- `LOAD` content from file/stream into a DXF structure database:
+  `loader.load_dxf_structure()`
+- Convert tag structures into DXFEntity objects: `loader.load_dxf_entities()`
+- `BIND` entities to an EntityDB: `fill_database()`

+Because of the missing DXF document structures, a complete validation is not possible at this stage, only validation at DXF-Tag level is already done.

 ### Second Stage

 Parse DXF structure database:

-- Create sections: HEADER, CLASSES, TABLES, BLOCKS and OBJECTS, the ENTITIES section is a relict from older DXF versions and has to be exported including the modelspace and active paperspace entities, but all entities reside in a BLOCK definition, even modelspace and paperspace layouts are only BLOCK definitions and ezdxf has no explicit ENTITIES section.
+- Create sections: HEADER, CLASSES, TABLES, BLOCKS and OBJECTS
 - Create layouts: Blocks, Layouts
-    - Bind entities to the document: `factory.bind_loaded()`
-    - Link entities to a layout: `Layout.link()`
+    - `LINK` entities to a layout

+The ENTITIES section is a relict from older DXF versions and has to be exported including the modelspace and active paperspace entities, but all entities reside in a BLOCK definition, even modelspace and paperspace layouts are only BLOCK definitions and ezdxf has no explicit ENTITIES section.

 ## CREATE

-A new entity is always a unbounded and virtual entity after instantiation:
+A new entity is always a virtual entity after instantiation:

 - DXF owner is `None`
 - DXF handle is `None`

 ## BIND

-Binding the entity to a document does:
+Binding the entity to a document means:

-- store entity in the document entity database and set DXF attribute `handle`
+- `BOUND`: entity is stored in the document entity database, `handle`is set
+- Check or create required resources
-- DXF attribute `owner` is still `None`, ia not linked to any layout
+- `UNLINKED`: `owner` is still `None`

-Without an assigned layout or parent entity the entity is an unlinked entity, but bound to a document, this means it is possible to check or create required resources.

 ## LINK